-(side note: Today is mine and Matt’s 8th wedding anniversary!!
+(side note: Today is our 8th wedding anniversary!!
 Can you believe it?
-I sure can’t!)
+I sure can't!)

 While sailing in the Caribbean you gotta have a little pirate fun, and Disney does it up right with an entire pirate-themed evening!
 Swashbuckling pirate fare replaces the usual rotational dining room menu selections, and once you've stuffed yourselves and mingled with the Disney characters dressed up as various sea-faring scally-wags, head on up to the pool deck for more pirate party fun, complete with a fireworks show!

 Our rotation landed us in Enchanted Garden for the evening, and here's what awaited us!